rahulnayak1701/dbms_ipl/README.md

-# DMBMS Mini Porject - Sem V - IPL database
+# DMBMS Mini Project - Sem V - IPL database

 **To run backend, open nodejs-backend directory in new terminal window and enter the following command:**